 Just as I neared the top a westbound was going around and had these helpers on them.

-7048 on display at the Horseshoe Curve.
+Pennsylvania Railroad 7048 on display at the Horseshoe Curve.

 Next, NS 9905 East came around the curve in these three views on Track 2.

-Pennslyvania Railroad Caboose 477577.
+Pennsylvania Railroad Caboose 477577.

-Pennslyvania Railroad GG-1 4913 on display here.
+Pennsylvania Railroad GG-1 4913 on display here.

-Bervind White Coal Mining Company 0-4-0T "Nancy".
+Berwind White Coal Mining Company 0-4-0T "Nancy".

 Conrail Crane.

-Here we spent the night at the Huntington Motor Inn and waited for our next two new rail experiences trips on the East Broad Top Railroad and Rockhill Trolley Museum.
+Here we spent the night at the Huntington Motor Inn and waited for our next two new rail experiences on the East Broad Top Railroad and Rockhill Trolley Museum.